fenago/docker-course/md/lab_7.md

     ```

-8. Check the contents of the new file from the host by running the
+8. Check the new file exists by running the following command:
-    following command:

     ```
-    sudo ls /var/lib/docker/volumes/vol1/_data
+    docker container run -it -v vol1:/container_vol --name tesatvolume ubuntu:14.04 ls /container_vol
     ```